JustinDPerkins/Aspera-TM/content/20_FSS_Setup/_index.md

 ---

-**7.** In the CloudFormation page the <b>only required parameter</b> here is the <b>name of bucket</b> that you choose to be scanned, just add it in the configuration **(S3BucketToScan)**.
-Please use the name from the S3 bucket that you have created earlier in this workshop or use one existing S3 bucket that you prefer.
+**7.** In the CloudFormation page the <b>only required parameter</b> here is the <b>name of bucket</b> that you choose to be scanned.

+- Please use the name from the S3 bucket that was created earlier.
+The bucket starting with **aspera-transfer**.

-It also supports different parameters to customize your installation, like Resource prefixes and optional KMS integration, for more details about these configurations check our <a href="https://cloudone.trendmicro.com/docs/file-storage-security/gs-deploy-all-in-one-stack/">Documentation</a>.
+- It also supports different parameters to customize your installation, like Resource prefixes and optional KMS integration, for more details about these configurations check our <a href="https://cloudone.trendmicro.com/docs/file-storage-security/gs-deploy-all-in-one-stack/">Documentation</a>.

-After adding the bucket name you will need to acknowledge and click on <b>"Create Stack"</b>
+- After adding the bucket name you will need to acknowledge and click on <b>"Create Stack"</b>

 ![Diagram](/images/fss/cfdeploy.png)